New grants for environment, culture and education projects for Grenfell-affected communities

 Grenfell-affected communities will soon be able to apply for a share of a £600k fund created by Kensington and Chelsea Council for local organisations to deliver priority projects.

-The Council’s Leadership team will discuss the proposals as well as the funding thresholds for the grants at their next meeting on Wednesday 18 September.
-If approved, the Grenfell Projects Fund will officially launch on Friday 20 September and applicants would have until the end of October to apply.
+The Fund will officially launch on Friday 20 September and applicants will have until the end of October to apply.

 The community has decided that bids for grant funding should fall within one of the following categories: